 How to Modify Shared Parenting Schedules & Colorado Child Custody Agreements

-#1 Change by Agreement
+1. Change by Agreement

-One caveat, however, is that once you do a motion to modify, there is a two-year moratorium on filing another motion to modify.
-From the Court’s point of view, it doesn’t want people coming in to modify custody agreements arbitrarily or on an excessive basis, so there is a two-year period of time before you can file another motion to modify.
-A sub-caveat of this, however, is that if there is some sort of child endangerment, you can always bring a motion to modify if there is a level of endangerment that needs to be addressed right away.
-That two-year moratorium does not apply if you have a real concern over safety and endangerment of your child.
-A parent can always file a motion to restrict parenting time if their children are in risk of physical or emotional harm.
+However, one caveat of this is that once you request a motion to modify, there is a two-year moratorium on filing another modification.
+From the Court’s point of view, it doesn’t want people coming in to modify custody agreements arbitrarily or excessively, so there is a two-year period of time before you can file another motion to modify.
+With that being said, if there is some sort of child endangerment taking place, you can always bring a motion to modify to address and ensure the safety of the child/children.

-Relocation modification, or “removal,” as the Court refers to it, is the third way to modify parenting time.
-Frequently, if one parent is planning to move out-of-state, or alternatively, move in-state, but far enough away that it would have to significantly change parenting time, a modification if an option.
+Relocation modification, or “removal,” as the Court refers to it, is the third way to modify shared parenting time and the child custody agreement.
+Frequently, if one parent is planning to move out-of-state, or–alternatively–move somewhere else in Colorado that’s far enough away that it would have to significantly change shared parenting schedules, a modification is an option.
 If the parent is seeking to move out-of-state with the child, this type of modification is a motion to relocate.

 Relocations for post-decree (after divorce) parenting time modifications are governed by the Relocation Statute, C.R.S. § 14-10-129, enacted in 2001.
 Depending on whether the parties already have a parenting plan in place or whether the parents are unmarried and filing a motion for the first time, the Court applies the “best interests standard,” C.R.S. § 14-10-124.